facelessuser/RegReplace/docs/usage.md

     },
 ```

 Lastly, we can provide the plugin.
 RegReplace will load the plugin and look for a function called `replace`.  `replace` takes a python re match object, and any arguments you want to feed it.
-Arguments are defined in the regex rule as shown above.
+Arguments are defined in the regular expression rule as shown above.

 ```python
 SHORT_MONTH = 30